-Speed: Asking for only a one page questionnaire is less tedious.
-Customers easily enter relevant information depending on whether they get every details including final price, shipping cost, delivery date etc. A quick checkout process keeps your customer engaged with the purchasing process.
+Speed: Asking for only a one-page questionnaire is less tedious.
+Customers easily enter relevant information depending on whether they get every detail including the final price, shipping cost, delivery date, etc. A quick checkout process keeps your customer engaged with the purchasing process.

-Smooth Navigation: Single page restrains visiting multiple pages to complete order.
-The fields that are available in a single page help customers get a convenient overview of all the details on a single page.
+Smooth Navigation: Single page restrains visiting multiple pages to complete an order.
+The fields that are available on a single page help customers get a convenient overview of all the details on a single page.
 Thus, they won’t need to go back to find something.

 Overwhelming Information: Restriction of displaying all information on one page tends to compromise a user-friendly interface.
 Customers often get confused or overwhelmed by several blocks/tabs located on the page.